dojoengine/emoji-man/readme.md

 ```

 The initial steps include:

-a.
+- a.
 Project initialization
-b.
+- b.
 Exploring the project structure
-c.
+- c.
 Understanding Scarb
-d.
+- d.
 Introduction to Cairo

 ### Step 2: Creating Your First Model

 Develop your first model by:

-a.
+- a.
 Conceptualizing the model structure
-b.
+- b.
 Creating a model and understanding state structures, with insights on [ECS](https://github.com/SanderMertens/ecs-faq)
-c.
+- c.
 Learning how Dojo is not purely ECS-based

 ### Step 3: Implementing Your First System

 This involves:

-a.
+- a.
 System creation as a contract
-b.
+- b.
 Adding a new system
-c.
+- c.
 Building and testing with `sozo`

 ### Step 4: Integrating a New Model into a System

 Proceed by:

-a.
+- a.
 Adding a new model
-b.
+- b.
 Implementing a new trait
-c.
+- c.
 Utilizing the trait in a system
-d.
+- d.
 Building and verifying the integration

 ### Step 5: Exploring Sozo and the CLI

 Delve deeper into:

-a. `sozo` functionalities
+- a. `sozo` functionalities
-b.
+- b.
 Launching `katana`
-c.
+- c.
 Setting up `torii` and connecting to your World

 Refer to the documentation for [`sozo`](https://book.dojoengine.org/toolchain/sozo/reference.html), [`katana`](https://book.dojoengine.org/toolchain/katana/reference.html), and [`torii`](https://book.dojoengine.org/toolchain/torii/reference.html).

 ### Step 6: Code Cleanup

 Focus on:

-a.
+- a.
 Refining and organizing the code

 ### Step 7: Testing

 Conduct tests by:

-a.
+- a.
 Establishing a testing structure
-b.
+- b.
 Writing and executing World deployment tests

 ### Step 8: Deploying to Katana

 Learn about:

-a.
+- a.
 Deployment processes and debugging techniques

 ### Step 9: Running the Client

 Steps include:
-a.
+-a.
 Launching the client

-b.
+- b.
 Generating models via npm
-c.
+- c.
 Understanding client architecture
-d.
+- d.
 Learning about the `torii` client

 ### Step 10: Utilizing `slot` for Remote Deployments